TKY:Takayama deciduous broadleaf forest site

 LAI Obtained from Plant Canopy Analyzer on an occasional basis, while calculated on a continuous basis from the attenuation of PAR

-Air sampling CO2 concentration and its carbon and oxygen isotopic ratios.
+Air sampling CO2 concentration and its carbon and oxygen isotopic ratios, and O2/N2 and Ar/N2 ratios.

 Measurement Period